uberVU/elasticboard/README.md

 Otherwise, we suggest you use the GitHub [river](https://github.com/uberVU/elasticsearch-river-github) so you can always have up-to-date data.
 After installing the river plugin, feel free to add the repositories that interest you in the `config.json` file.

-You can also add authentication data in there, if you want to access private repos or to make more requests, more often.
+You can also add authentication data in there, if you want to access private repos or to make more requests:

 ```json
 {